panukettu/vscode-solidity/README.md

 # FEATURES

+- quickfixes:
-- quickfix: import missing symbols (remapping support)
+  - import missing symbols (supports remappings)
-- quickfix: variable naming errors (and argument-dependent lookup)
+  - correct naming errors (and argument-dependent lookup)
+    - fuzzy suggestion for this can be configured with `solidity.fuzzLevel` items.
+  - - originals:
+    * add spdx license
+    * correct compiler version to match extension settings
+    * address checksum
-- execute t.sol functions and get log/assertion data inline
+- execute forge t.sol functions
+  - get function level output
+  - get assertion results inline at location (requires using a label)
+  - get logs inline at the location (requires using a label)
-- compiler configuration added to settings
+- compiler

-- can configure location for compilation output
+  - configure compilation output location
-- set background sol validation to trigger onChange/onSave/onOpen
+  - configure full settings or just output selection

+- validation (mostly like original extension)

+  - diagnostic on exact locations when compiler has errors
+  - code validation with triggers: onChange | onSave | onOpen
-- toggle this validation from context menus etc.
+  - toggle this validation on/off from menus.
-- go to definition, find all references and auto completions "fixed_tm" for library based things.
+  - note: validation is currently disabled in t.sol or s.sol files and there is no automatic full validation of project.

+- signature help
-- signature help for function calls.
+  - get signature help on function calls args
+- codelens
   - peek 4byte selectors from codelens above func
   - create natspec stubs from codelens above functions
+- improvements

+  - go to definition is more aware of context,
+  - find all references works with library based patterns
+  - auto completions work with library based patterns
-- bundles all js dependencies.
+  - extension bundles all deps so no node_modules included
-- works bit faster on big projects.
+  - works a bit faster on big projects than original
-  - does not validate all documents on open.
-  - validation is currently disabled in t.sol or s.sol files.
   - .solhintignore works (atleast at one point it did)
   - removes Nethereum, Solium and dApproject related things.

 ## ISSUES

+- copilot code-actions break autofix, put cursor at the start of diagnostic for keyboard trigger or disable copilot code-actions
-- base extension compilation most likely crashes if you have huuuuge source files
+- extension provided compilation likely to crash with huuuuge source files
-- t.sol and s.sol files have validation mechanism disabled for now (too unstable on big repos)
+- t.sol and s.sol files have validation mechanism disabled for now - too unstable on big repos
-- use "solidity.diagnostics.clear" command if things get too heavy on UI.
-- go to definition can at times show eg. "click to show 3 definitions" - it will rather force definitions than not have one.
+- go to definition can at times show eg. "click to show 3 definitions" - it rather forces a definition than not providing one.
-- no idea how this runs on hardware other than apple silicon
+- no idea of performance outside apple silicon
+- "solidity.diagnostics.clear" command exists if things get too heavy on UI.

 _for feature ideas just https://github.com/panukettu/vscode-solidity_
 _probably moving this extension to some more comfy fork later buuut this works for now_